 Are you someone highly motivated by visible results who’s willing to put in some time, hard work, and savings to become debt-free?
 If so, the debt snowball method may be a solid choice.

-Try out the resources above and take a look at our other articles on becoming debt free to decide what works for you.
+Try out the resources above and take a look at our other articles on becoming debt free, and how paying off credit cards and debt affect your credit score to decide what works for you.

 What are your thoughts on the Debt Snowball Method?
 Have you used it?
 Did it work for you?
 Sound off in the comments below.